uhellstr/OpenXtalk-Pixels/README.md

 New version of Pixels that is resolution independent.
 Means it will work on any mobile device as Nexus 4,7,10 ,iPhone 4/5c/s or iPad's.
 Tested with simulators for all Android platforms.
 Cannot garantee it will scale correct on iPhone or iPad just yet but it should work.

 Added icon's folder if you want to compile for your Android unit.

+2013-12-28

+Added better graphics for start button and also some sound effects when pressing button and sound when demo has finished.

 Todo: